Billi is a registered dietitian nutritionist & has been helping people make better food choices for 20 yr.

 Time Plays a Role in Managing Food Cravings

 - Boredom is the #1 reason reported for craving foods.
 We are in the habit of eating for entertainment.
-And we are inundated with exposure to high calorie, convenient food.
+And we are inundated with exposure to high-calorie, convenient food.
 You can't turn on any media or open any magazine without food advertisements bombarding your vision.
 Billboards and fast food establishments abound while we are in the car.
-We end up eating mindlessly, sometimes not even remembering what we put in our mouth.
+We end up eating mindlessly, sometimes not even remembering what we put in our mouths.

 - Many of us don't get enough sleep.
-This makes you more vulnerable to triggers and reduces decision making ability.
+This makes you more vulnerable to triggers and reduces your decision-making ability.
 We are tired and want to increase our energy.
-Lack of sleep prompts the body to release hormones which work against us.
+Lack of sleep prompts the body to release hormones that work against us.
 Increased ghrelin stimulates our appetite, When ghrelin is high, leptin is reduced.
-Leptin tells us that we are satisfied, have had enough to eat and decreases appetite.
+Leptin tells us that we are satisfied, have had enough to eat, and decreases our appetite.
 Cortisol indicates a stressful situation.